Chief petty officer (United States): Insignia and emblem

 Rate insignia in the Navy and Coast Guard are mostly identical.
 A chief petty officer's rate insignia is a perched eagle with spread wings (often affectionately referred to as a "crow") above three chevrons topped by a rocker.
 The rating emblem is displayed below the crow, within the area bordered by the rocker and the uppermost chevron.
 The chevrons and rocker are either red or gold.
 In the Navy enlisted members with at least 12 consecutive years of service in the armed forces wear gold chevrons.
 (Until 2019 the color would only change to gold if a sailor had a non-disciplinary record for this length of time.)
 The Coast Guard never had such rules; a Coast Guard chief petty officer's sleeve insignia is always gold, and rates below chief petty officer are always red.

 On the dress blue uniform (and variants such as mess whites), the insignia is worn on the left arm of the uniform blouse (or "suit coat" in civilian terminology).
-On all other uniforms other than the Type III Navy Working Uniform, the insignia used is worn on the collar and has become universally accepted as the symbol of the chief petty officer, which is a fouled (entwined in the anchor chain) gold anchor superimposed with the letters "USN" in silver in the Navy, or a silver shield in the Coast Guard.
+On all other uniforms other than the Type III Navy Working Uniform, the insignia used is worn on the collar and has become universally accepted as the symbol of the chief petty officer, which is a fouled (i.e., entwined in the anchor chain) gold anchor superimposed with the letters "USN" in silver in the Navy, or a silver shield in the Coast Guard.

 A U.S. Navy chief petty officer's rate emblem is symbolized by a fouled anchor with the letters "USN" centered on the anchor.

 A U.S. Coast Guard chief petty officer's rate emblem is symbolized by a fouled anchor with a shield superimposed on its shank.
 The anchor is emblematic of "the chief" and represents stability and security.
 It serves to remind the chief petty officer of their responsibility to keep those they serve safe from harm's way.
 The significance of the shield date to the days of the Revenue Cutter Service when Congress added the shield to the ensign of the Cutter Service to distinguish cutters from other naval vessels.
 The chain is symbolic of flexibility and strength and serves to remind the chief petty officer that the chain of life is forged day-by-day, link-by-link.
 The chain also represents the reliance of one chief petty officer on another to get the job done and reminds him not to be the weak link in the chain.
-The chain fouled around the anchor represents "the Sailor's disgrace" and serves to remind chief petty officers that there may be times when circumstances are beyond their control in the performance of their duty, but a chief petty officer must complete the task.
+The chain fouled around the anchor represents "the sailor's disgrace" and serves to remind chief petty officers that there may be times when circumstances are beyond their control in the performance of their duty, but a chief petty officer must complete the task.